 Seniors are quite comfortable and familiar with the process and can start rocking from day one.
 Mid-level folks usually know the basics but aren’t familiar with some of the tools or their best practices.
-People with no formal working experience (interns and entry-levels) need at least a couple of months to memorize our intro documents covering work interruptions, the right protocol for discussing problems at work, which channel to use, when to report a problem and the like.
+People with no formal working experience (interns and entry-levels) need at least a couple of months to memorize our intro documents covering work interruptions, the right protocol for discussing common problems at work, which channel to use, when to report a problem and the like.

 The more experienced the hire is, the easier it is to get productive and sync the communication protocol.

 Some expert hires that have worked exclusively in large corporations on-site or, on the contrary, exclusively freelance, may struggle with the communication at first.
-Which is why we try to set a foundation that’s easier to follow (as long as you have a basic work culture).
+This is why we try to set a foundation that’s easier to follow (as long as you have a basic work culture).